Self-Care Advocate and Movement

+First, what is the self-care movement?
 “The mission is to transform perspectives about chronic illness and the way we manage it, to celebrate the greatness in ordinary accomplishments that patients face every day.”

 “When people think of chronic disease, they typically think about the medical aspects of managing and coping with it.
 The less palpable aspects of everyday life with a chronic illness are often left unspoken about.” (see spoon theory)

+Secondly, why is it important to be part of this movement and advocate?
 That answer is a bit more complicated and ongoing.
-I guess the simple answer is, if I don’t take care and love myself, my health will dramatically fail.
+I guess the simple answer is, if I don’t take care of and love myself, my health will dramatically fail.
 And if mama’s not well, the family can’t be its best.
 So I take care of myself for myself.
-I also do it for my kids, my family, my friends and my coworkers.
-But the bottom line is, self care is for me to be able to enjoy those people, be with those people and be there for them at my best.
+I also do it for my kids, my family, my friends, and my coworkers.
+But the bottom line is, being a self-care advocate for me is to be able to enjoy those people, be with those people, and be there for them at my best.

-I blog about My Migraine Life to show my readers that life is full of suffering and growth which can turn into something beautiful.
+I post pictures on Instagram that I hope to inspire healthy living, mind, body, and soul.
+Also, I tweet and retweet migraine and chronic illness information to spread awareness and knowledge I blog about My Migraine Life to show my readers that life is full of suffering and growth which can turn into something beautiful.
 I try to be positive in the dark times and lift those up who need it.
 We all go through a rollercoaster in life and being a positive light as a migraine sufferer and mom hopefully brings hope and inspiration.
-I find great inspiration from comments, shares, likes and support I get from sharing my stories.
+I find great inspiration from comments, shares, likes, and support I get from sharing my stories.
 Knowing that I’m helping is very rewarding!

-“Self-care is about experiencing greatness in the ordinary and simple day-to-day activities that help people feel better despite the challenges of illness.”
+“Self-care is about experiencing greatness in ordinary and simple day-to-day activities that help people feel better despite the challenges of illness.”

 — Grace Soyao, Founder & CEO, Self Care Catalysts

-Working out.
+- Working out.
 Walking, hiking, yoga, elliptical, stretching

-Drinking lots of water.
+- Drinking lots of water.

-Quality sleep routine
+- Quality sleep routine

-Acting like a kid again.
+- Acting like a kid again.
 Playing, listening to music, singing, games, sports, art, reading, and being creative

-Snuggles.
+- Snuggles.
 Touch is a powerful thing.
 Tiny arms can give big love and furry friends can be therapy.

-Vacation.
+- Vacation.
 Long, short, near, or far.
 Feeling like I have gotten away changes my mentality